TL;DR

 Here’s why:

-LCP measures how long it takes for the largest above the fold element to appear on a page.
+- LCP measures how long it takes for the largest above-the-fold element to appear on a page.
 That element is usually an image.
-If the image isn’t optimized and delivered quickly, LCP takes a hit, which could result in poor Core Web Vitals performance;
+If the image isn’t optimized and delivered quickly, LCP takes a hit, which could result in poor Core Web Vitals performance.

-CLS measures a page’s visual stability.
+- CLS measures a page’s visual stability.
 When images don’t have dimensions (width and height attributes), the browser doesn’t know how much space to allocate for them in advance.
 This results in unexpected layout shifts when the images appear on screen, which worsens your CLS score.

 Pretty much all of the techniques discussed in this article can improve LCP or CLS in some way.
 For some websites, image optimization alone can be the difference between passing and failing the Core Web Vitals assessment.

-Lazy loading images without reserving enough space for them is a recipe for disaster.
+However, a word of caution when it comes to lazy loading: Lazy loading images without reserving enough space for them is a recipe for disaster.

 Remember, deferred images appear when users scroll to them.
 If there isn’t sufficient space allocated in advance (for instance, via a placeholder), there will be a large layout shift when the image appears on the screen.
 Again, this can ruin your CLS score and the visitors’ experience.